 Dimensions: 40.0 x 26.75 x 1.75 in (101.6 x 70 x 4.4 cm)

-Goal Zero’s Boulder 100 is a genuinely portable 100W solar panel.
+Goal Zero’s Boulder 100 is a portable 100W solar panel.
 It sports a robust, lightweight, corner-protected frame and minimal wiring.
 It also comes with a handy kickstand that allows you to easily set it up at the required angle.
-At close to 10kg, it’s portability is not entirely a highlight.
+At close to 10kg (22 lbs), it’s portability is not entirely a highlight.
 For the quality and features, it should be worth buying for most users.

 Easy setup and connections with Goal Zero power packs make it practical and one of the best portable solar panels.
 The only drawbacks, similar to the Boulder 50, are the relatively higher price and a relatively average kickstand.
 But if you don’t mind those drawbacks, the Boulder 100 is a great buy.
-Let us find a bit more in this Goal Zero Boulder 100 review.
+Let us find out a bit more about this Goal Zero Boulder 100 in the review.

 The 14-22V port of the Boulder 100 means most 12V devices or batteries can be connected to it.
 The panel can be directly connected, without the need of a charge controller, to Goal Zero’s power packs or power stations.
 These include the Sherpa 100 and all of the Yeti series power stations.
 It is easy to connect with a single pin and no multiple ports that create confusion for beginners.
 This also adds safety from high voltage series connections.